-I’m always delighted when new studies emerge finding unexpected benefits from eating healthy.
+I’m always delighted when studies emerge finding unexpected benefits from eating healthy.
 As a pediatrician passionate about getting kids and families to adopt healthier eating habits, the more evidence I have as to to tempting reasons why, the better.
-This newest study really makes me smile because the researchers found a connection between happiness and produce consumption.
+This study really makes me smile because the researchers found a connection between happiness and eating vegetables.
 The study doesn’t prove which causes which – but just knowing these two are a pair is pretty cool.

 Admittedly, the increase wasn’t terribly large – those who consumed eight or more servings of vegetables daily rated themselves 0.27 points happier, on average, than those who reported no servings.
 But, I’d argue that any increase in happiness helps improve overall well-being, and with all the other benefits associated with eating produce, this could simply be icing on the carrot cake.
 (Or, should I say hummus on the carrot stick.)

 Additional insights revealed from the study were highlighted in coverage on Rodale.com: